Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Study designs with required conditional registration

 Since the true effect is unknown, the sample size or information of the second stage can be calculated such that a conditional power of $1-\beta$ is achieved at the observed estimate $\estone$ or noncentrality parameter $z_1$ of the first stage.
-There are other strategies for adjusting the information used; see, for example, \cite[Section~7.4]{BuchWassmerBrannath2016}.
+There are other strategies for adjusting the information used; see, for example, Section~7.4 in the work of Wassmer and Brannath \cite{BuchWassmerBrannath2016}.

 We will now describe how two-stage adaptive designs can be used in the two-stage fast-track procedures.
-For the application for conditional registration, the data from the first stage is used, and for the application for permanent registration, the data from the first and second stage is used.
+For the application for conditional registration, the data from the first stage is used, and for the application for permanent registration, the data from the first and second stages are used.
 We consider the case where there is no possibility of an early rejection after the first stage, which means we set $\alpha_1:=0$.
 We demand that the conditional error function $A$ fulfills $A(z_1)\leq 0.5$ for all $z_1\in\mathbb{R}$.
 This ensures that $H_0$ can only be rejected after the second stage when $Z_2\geq 0$, i.e. a non-negative effect $\hat{\vartheta}_2\geq 0$ is observed.
 After the second stage, the hypothesis $H_0$ is rejected iff $Z_2\geq \Phi^{-1}(1-A(Z_1))$.
 We will use two different kinds of conditional error functions.
-The first one is a slight modification from the conditional error function of the \emph{inverse normal method} from \cite{lehmacher1999adaptive} with equal weights.
-The second considered conditional error function is a slight modification of the conditional error function of \emph{Fisher's product test} from \cite{fisher1932statistical} (proposed in \cite{bauer1989multistage} and \cite{bauer1994evaluation} for use in adaptive designs): We define for $z_0\in\mathbb{R}\cup\{-\infty\}$
+The first one is a slight modification of the conditional error function of the \emph{inverse normal method} with equal weights \cite{lehmacher1999adaptive}.
+The second considered conditional error function is a slight modification of the conditional error function of \emph{Fisher's product test} \cite{fisher1932statistical} (proposed in the works of Bauer \cite{bauer1989multistage} and Bauer and Köhne \cite{bauer1994evaluation} for use in adaptive designs): We define for $z_0\in\mathbb{R}\cup\{-\infty\}$

 where $w_1=w_2=\sqrt{0.5}$ and